configcat/.net-sdk/README.md

-# ConfigCat client for .NET
+# ConfigCat SDK for .NET
 ConfigCat is a cloud based configuration as a service.
 It integrates with your apps, backends, websites, and other programs, so you can configure them through this website even after they are deployed. https://configcat.com